maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 - Provide clear documentation or scripts to:
   - Build and push Docker images to Minikube's Docker daemon
   - Apply Kubernetes configs to start the app

+You're welcome to make UX improvements or add minor enhancements, as long as the core requirements are clearly addressed.

 ---

 ## Evaluation Criteria